Matrix product operator representations for the local conserved quantities of the Heisenberg chain: Introduction

 The defining feature of quantum integrable systems is the presence of an extensive number of local conserved quantities, denoted as $\bce{Q_k}_{k=2,3,4,\ldots}$.
 They are local in the sense that they are a linear combination of operators that act on a finite range of local sites.
 In our notation here, $Q_k$ is the site translation sum of the local operator that acts on the adjacent $k$ sites.
 The existence of these local conserved quantities has been well established by the quantum inverse scattering method~\cite{korepin_bogoliubov_izergin_1993}: the local conserved quantities can be derived from the expansion of the transfer matrix $T(\lambda)$ with respect to the spectral parameter $\lambda$, given by $\log T(\lambda)\sim \sum_{k\geq 2}\lambda^{k-1}Q_{k}$, where $Q_2$ is usually the Hamiltonian itself.
 The commutativity of the transfer matrix, $\bck{T(\lambda), T(\mu)}=0$, ensures the mutual commutativity of the local conserved quantities, $\bck{Q_k, Q_l}=0$.
 Another way to obtain $Q_k$ is the usage of the Boost operator, denoted by $B$, if it exists. $Q_k$ can be calculated recursively by $\bck{Q_k, B}=Q_{k+1}$.

-Although the formal methodology for generating local conserved quantities $Q_k$, through the expansion of the transfer matrix and the usage of the Boost operator, has been known, determining their general expressions in practice still remains a formidable challenge.
-This difficulty stems not only from the exorbitant computational expense associated with higher-order charges but also from finding a general pattern within the vast data sets generated by these calculations.
+Although the formal methodology for generating local conserved quantities $Q_k$, through the expansion of the transfer matrix and using the Boost operator, has been known, determining their general expressions in practice remains a formidable challenge.
+This difficulty stems not only from the excessive computational expense associated with higher-order charges but also from finding a general pattern within the vast data sets generated by these calculations.
 The general forms of local conserved quantities were firstly found for the spin-$1/2$ Heisenberg chain(XXX chain) independently by \cite{anshelevich1980first} and \cite{doi:10.1142/S0217732394002057} and subsequently found for its $\mathrm{SU}(N)$ generalization~\cite{GRABOWSKI1995299}.
-For these models, the structure of the local conserved quantities has the Catalan tree pattern~\cite{GrabowskiCatalantreepattern}: $Q_k$ is constructed from the linear combination of the polynomial of spin operators with the coefficient of generalized Catalan number.
-More recently, the general forms of the local conserved quantities were found in the spin-$1/2$ XYZ chain~\cite{Nozawa2020}, Temperly-Lieb models, which include the spin-$1/2$ XXZ chain~\cite{Nienhuis2021} and the one-dimensional Hubbard model~\cite{fukai2023arxiv}.
-Nonetheless, their expressions are still slightly complicated, even for these models where the general forms of the local conserved quantities are now known.
-A universal, more simple description of the general form of local conserved quantities of quantum integrable systems is highly desirable.
+For these models, the structure of the local charges has the Catalan tree pattern~\cite{GrabowskiCatalantreepattern}: $Q_k$ is constructed from the linear combination of the polynomial of spin operators with the coefficient of generalized Catalan number.
+More recently, the general forms of the local charges were found in the spin-$1/2$ XYZ chain~\cite{Nozawa2020}, the Temperly-Lieb models~\cite{Nienhuis2021}, which include the spin-$1/2$ XXZ chain, and the one-dimensional Hubbard model~\cite{fukai2023arxiv}.
+Nonetheless, their expressions are still slightly complicated, even for these models where the general forms of the local charges are now known.
+A universal, more simple description of the general form of local conserved quantities is highly desirable.